stal-ix/stal-ix.github.io/CAVEATS.md

 IX runtime are not safe enough - execution nodes have full access to /, and network isolation not really enforced for now

+Service supervisor looks like more of a stub, than of real program - https://github.com/stal-ix/ix/blob/main/pkgs/bin/runsrv/srv